iNotes and Dedications

 Missives: When you need advice, listen to your heart: To thine own Heart be true.
 If balance is desired, seek the center.

 013 "Hey!
 You With The Face" - story idea

-Phil and Lloyd end up on the receiving end of some mosquito bites that change the way people see them.
+Phil and Lloyd end up on the receiving end of some mosquito bites which change the way people see them.
 One of his eyebrows is raised by a bite, leaving Phil with a doubtful expression which Keely interprets as his being disingenuous when they talk.
-It's so bad that Phil would gladly trade it for a zit, even if it is school picture day.
+It's so bad that Phil would gladly trade the bite for a zit, even if it is school picture day.
+Oh, did I mention that it's school picture day?
 Lloyd's just as innocent when Barbara is attracted to his rugged new nose.
-He enjoys the attention.
-He even considers using his Wizrd to keep it, which would be fine if not for all the attention 21st Century women heap on him now … well, not so much their attention as Barb noticing them.
+Her husband really enjoys the attention.
+He even considers using his WIZrD to keep it, which would be fine if not for all the attention 21st Century women heap on him now … well, not so much their attention as Barb noticing said attention.

 Missive: Be care-Phil to know and appreciate who's inside no matter what appearance he's trapped behind.